-One of England's oldest "public" (meaning private) schools was founded in 1382 by Bishop William of Wykeham, whose alabaster tomb sits in a chapel dedicated to him in Winchester Cathedral.
-The school's own chapel is notable for its delicately vaulted ceiling.
-Among the buildings still in use is Chamber Court, center of college life for six centuries.
-Notice the "scholars"—students holding academic scholarships—clad in their traditional gowns.
-Call about tours, sometimes canceled due to college events.
+This prestigious "public" (meaning private) school—the oldest continuously run one in the country, with several buildings still in use after six centuries—was founded in 1382 by Bishop William of Wykeham, whose alabaster tomb sits in a chapel dedicated to him in Winchester Cathedral.
+The wooden ceiling of the school's own 14th-century chapel is notable for its delicate fan vaulting.
+The boys wearing monk-style cassocks are "scholars"—students holding academic scholarships.
+Tours are sometimes canceled due to college events, so call ahead.